ondrej33/hctl-model-checker/README.md

 # Setup

-Following steps should work on Linux systems, as well as WSL.
+Following steps should work on Linux systems (tested on Aisa and Psyche servers), as well as WSL.
+Creating Python virtual environment first is recommended.

 Two main libraries are needed:
 - [dd](https://github.com/tulip-control/dd) for the underlying binary decision diagrams implementation